 a man is walking in front of a group of windows, people in the windows are beckoning him in to take a look inside

-The early stages of Alzheimer's are unique – you or your loved one probably still have a grounded sense of independence.
-You are still able to manage day-to-day tasks with little to no help, but you know that will inevitably change.
-And we are here to tell you, that is okay.
-The change will happen, and your symptoms eventually will progress and worsen.
+The early stages of Alzheimer's are unique.
+At this time, you or your loved one probably still feel very independent.
+You are still able to manage day-to-day tasks with little to no help.
+However, you know that things will inevitably change.
+We are here to tell you that this is okay.
+Change will happen.
+Your symptoms of cognitive decline will eventually get worse.
 But that day is not today.

-Today, you have the time and the capacity to continue to enjoy your life the way you want to.
+Today, you have the time and the ability to continue to enjoy your life the way you want to.
 Still hesitant?
-That's understandable.
-Take a look at some of the real voices representing early-stage and early-onset Alzheimer's in this community.
+That is understandable.
+Take a look at some of the real voices representing early-onset and the early stages of Alzheimer’s in this community.

 Before we get too far ahead of ourselves, let's start with some background about early-onset Alzheimer's.
 While we are at it, let's also get clear on the difference between early-onset and early-stage Alzheimer's.
 You know what they say – knowledge is power.

-We want everyone to be able to put their best foot forward, and that includes having all the right tools to do so.
-Check out these articles to inform and support you and your loved ones through the years.
+We want everyone to be able to put their best foot forward.
+This includes having all the right tools to do so.
+Check out these articles to learn more.
+These resources can support you and your loved ones through years of memory loss.

-Everyone will experience Alzheimer's differently, whether they are living with the disease or caring for someone who is.
-These inspirational people share details about their experience with early-onset Alzheimer's and how they and their families manage it.
+Everyone will experience the early stages of Alzheimer’s differently.
+This is true whether you are living with the disease or caring for someone who is.
+These inspirational people share details about their journey.
+They discuss how they and their families manage the first signs of cognitive decline.

-While living with Alzheimer's, these folks are still making the most of their lives and tackling each day one at a time.
+While living with Alzheimer's, these folks are still making the most of their lives.
+They are tackling each day one at a time despite their memory loss.

-While Alzheimer's can feel extremely isolating, it does not need to be.
-The Alzheimer's community is bigger and more vibrant than it has ever been before.
-Breaking down these barriers and understanding how those living with Alzheimer's change through the years helps us meet them where they are.
+Living with Alzheimer's can feel extremely isolating.
+However, it does not need to be.
+The Alzheimer's community is larger and more active than ever.
+We want to break down these barriers.
+We want to understand how those living with Alzheimer's change through the years.
+This helps us meet them where they are.

 Join the movement.
 Explore and share more about your journey here.